 Meet Our Research Team »

 Clinical research enables us to use innovative approaches to manage our patients with different types of liver disease.
-We study new investigational drugs and tools to find safer and the most effective treatments for patients with liver disease.
-We also design clinical studies to better understand the effects and affects of liver disease on people.
-We have numerous ongoing treatment trials on hepatitis B, C, autoimmune hepatitis, liver cancer, liver fibrosis and portal hypertension.
+We study new investigational drugs and tools to find safer and more effective treatments for patients with liver disease.
+We also design clinical studies to better understand the effects of liver disease on people.
+We have numerous ongoing treatment trials on hepatitis B, C, autoimmune hepatitis, fatty liver, liver cancer, liver fibrosis and portal hypertension as well as some rarer liver diseases.

 Clinical trials are key for advancing medical knowledge and patient care.
-As an international well-known liver center, we collaborate with global industry organizations and health care institutions such as the US National Institute of Health, in developing innovative treatment and care strategies for our patients.
+As an internationally recognized liver center, we collaborate with leading health care institutions around the world (e.g., National Institutes of Health) as well as industry partners, in developing innovative treatment and care strategies for our patients.

-If you are interested to learn more about your eligibility for enrolment into clinical trials, please talk to your doctor.
+If you are interested to learn more about your eligibility for enrolment in clinical trials, please talk to your doctor.
+If you would like to find out more about ways to support our program, please ask our team members.

 Candidates should have completed GI/Hepatology training although we will consider applicants who have completed General Medicine residency training (or equivalent).
 Evidence of research or other scholarly activity in Hepatology is desirable.
 Toronto is Canada's largest city, the fourth largest in North America, and cosmopolitan home to a diverse population of 2.8 million people.
 It is a global centre for business, finance, arts, and culture, and is consistently ranked one of the world's most livable cities.